top of page

 Focus: Black Oklahoma Fundraiser - Tulsa Oklahoma

-Quraysh Ali Lansana is author of twenty books in poetry, nonfiction and children’s literature.
+Quraysh Ali Lansana is author of twenty-three books in poetry, nonfiction and children’s literature.

 Lansana is currently a Tulsa Artist Fellow and is a Lecturer in Africana Studies and English at Oklahoma State University-Tulsa, where he also served as Director of the Center for Truth, Racial Healing & Transformation.